12 min read

 The four memory buttons (MC, MR, M+, M-) let you store and recall values during complex multi-step calculations.
 M+ adds the current displayed value to memory.
 M- subtracts the current value from memory.
 MR recalls the stored memory value and places it in your expression.
 MC clears the memory, resetting it to zero.
 A small indicator appears when a value is stored in memory so you always know when memory is active.

-Memory functions are particularly useful when you need to compute a series of values and then combine them.
+Memory functions are particularly useful when you compute a series of values and then combine them.
 For example, you might calculate one part of a formula, press M+ to store it, calculate another part, and then use MR to retrieve the first result to complete the final calculation.
-This eliminates the need to write down intermediate results.
+This eliminates the write down intermediate results.

 Every completed calculation is automatically saved to the history panel below the calculator buttons.
 The history shows both the expression you entered and the result you obtained.
 You can click on any history entry to load that result back into the calculator for further computation.
 This is particularly helpful when you realize you need a previous result as part of a new calculation.